KD24Ortega/Proyecto_Lectura_Espejo_Inteligente/migrar_pg.md

 );

--- Dar permisos al usuario mirror_user
+-- Dar permisos al usuario calmasense_user
-GRANT ALL PRIVILEGES ON TABLE voice_exercise_sessions TO mirror_user;
+GRANT ALL PRIVILEGES ON TABLE voice_exercise_sessions TO calmasense_user;
-GRANT USAGE, SELECT ON SEQUENCE voice_exercise_sessions_id_seq TO mirror_user;
+GRANT USAGE, SELECT ON SEQUENCE voice_exercise_sessions_id_seq TO calmasense_user;

--- También dar permisos a otras tablas relacionadas por si acaso GRANT ALL PRIVILEGES ON TABLE exercises TO mirror_user;
+-- También dar permisos a otras tablas relacionadas por si acaso GRANT ALL PRIVILEGES ON TABLE exercises TO calmasense_user;
-GRANT ALL PRIVILEGES ON TABLE attendance_records TO mirror_user;
+GRANT ALL PRIVILEGES ON TABLE attendance_records TO calmasense_user;
-GRANT ALL PRIVILEGES ON TABLE follow_ups TO mirror_user;
+GRANT ALL PRIVILEGES ON TABLE follow_ups TO calmasense_user;

 -- Dar permisos a TODAS las secuencias
-GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO mirror_user;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO calmasense_user;

 -- Verificar permisos
 SELECT grantee, privilege_type